Alaska observation REPORT DESIGN

 2. Whiteboarding and brainstorming

-My design manager drew some graphs to show me how observation process works and we had several brainstorming sessions to identify the data contents and initial design approaches.
+My design manager drew some graphs to show me how observation process works and we had several brainstorming sessions to identify the data needed and initial design approaches.

 3. Wireframe iteration and feedback